Jerheme Urban

-Jerheme Wayne Urban (born November 26, 1980) is an American football coach and former player.
-He is the head football coach at Trinity University in San Antonio, a position he had held since the 2014 season.
-Urban played college football as a wide receiver at Trinity and professionally in the National Football League (NFL) with the Seattle Seahawks, Dallas Cowboys, Arizona Cardinals, and Kansas City Chiefs.
+Jerheme Wayne Urban (born November 26, 1980) is an American college football coach and former wide receiver.
+He is the head football coach for Trinity University, a position he had held since 2014.
+Urban played college football at Trinity and professionally in the National Football League (NFL) with the Seattle Seahawks, Arizona Cardinals, and Kansas City Chiefs.
 He was signed by the Seahawks as an undrafted free agent in 2003.

-Early years
+Early life

 Urban attended Stroman High School, where he competed in football and track.
-He accepted a football scholarship from Trinity University San Antonio, an NCAA Division III school.
+He then attended Trinity University San Antonio, an NCAA Division III school with the intent to play football and compete on the track and field team.
 As a freshman, he broke his left hand and was moved from quarterback to wide receiver.
 As a senior, he led the team with 75 receptions for 1,274 yards and 19 touchdowns.
 He contributed to the team reaching the Amos Alonzo Stagg Bowl, the NCAA Division III Football Championship game.
 Urban holds the school career record for touchdowns (40) and kickoff return yards.
 He set-single season school records for all-purpose yards, most touchdowns (19), and most touchdowns scored.

 In track, he captured 16 conference championships and became the first person in Southern Collegiate Athletic Conference history to receive Male Track and Field Athlete of the Year four years in a row.
 He also set school or conference records in the 100 metres, 400 metres, 400 metres hurdles, long jump, triple jump, and 4 × 400 metres relay.

 In 2019, he was inducted into the Trinity Athletic Hall of Fame.